MOLTZ IS ABOUT VALUES.

 With a passion for the outdoors, Cole strives to take his wife and three children out to enjoy skiing, hiking, camping, hunting, fishing, rafting, paddle boarding, and mountain biking as often as possible.

 The Moltz family came to Colorado and began building in the 1970s.
 Galen Moltz incorporated Moltz Construction in 1989, growing it into a premiere general contracting company.

-Today, Moltz Construction, Inc. maintains an average of 200 skilled employees specializing in industrial, municipal, and commercial construction projects.
-Over the past 30 years we have built a team of construction professionals that we consider second to be none.
+Today, Moltz delivers industrial, municipal, and commercial construction projects, while continuing to accelerate its growth.
+Through more than 30 years we have built an exceptional team of construction professionals that we consider second to be none.